durgesh-plum/NBA-Shot-Predictor/README.md

 # Key Takeaways and Moving Forward:

+* Understanding the Data Science Workflow which follows the data collection, exploration, modeling and predictions.
+Many aspects of  the data science toolbox were implemented such as Python, Pandas, NumPy, Scikit-learn, Seaborn, Matplotlib and Machine Learning Algorithms.
+* I understood the problem of overfitting/underfitting the data.
+This was rectified.
+* The importance of a solid dataset is vital for the success of a model.
+The models that may not have enough features/variables because of a bad dataset will not prove useful.
 * I could have used a shot log dataset over a play by play-by-play dataset.
-There could be more variables that may help in predicting target(ShotOutcome) better.
+There could be more variables that may help in predicting target (ShotOutcome) better.
-Adding more seasons and increasing the size of the dataset.
+* Adding more seasons and increasing the size of the dataset.
 This would be more representative of the players.
 * Working on improving scores in Random Forests/Decision Trees.
 These scores were underwhelming compared to Logistic Regression.
-* Applying other models as well, Neural Nets, k-NN.
+* Applying other models as well, XgBoost, k-NN.
+These are other classification models that are known for their high accuracy scores especially Xgboost.
 * Spend less time doing EDA, more time modeling.
 * Creating a recommendation system based on players.
 Recommend shots type + distance.
+This could provide a nice service for anyone who is interested in understanding the best way to learn about the players
-* Use a shot log dataset that could help create a more accurate model.
+* Use a shot log dataset that helps create a more accurate model.